ruricolist/cl-feedparser/README.md

 but should be useful generally.

 The API of cl-feedparser is very close to the API of feedparser.
-As in Feedparser, the parsed feed is returned as a set of nested dictionary tables.
+As in Feedparser, the parsed feed is returned as a set of nested dictionaries (hash tables).
 Unsurprisingly, keys that are strings in Python are keywords in cl-feedparser, with dashes instead of underscores.

     feed['author'] -> (feedparser:feed-ref feed :author)
     feed['author_detail'] -> (feedparser:feed-ref feed :author-detail)

 (What is `feed-ref`?
-It is just like `gethash`, but if the provided key is constant, then it does a compile-time static check that the key provided is valid.)
+It is just like `gethash`, but if the provided key is constant, then it does a compile-time check that the key provided is valid.)

 There are a few important differences: